— TIMELESS LANDSCAPES —

 Growing up in the small town of Bolton, MA, known for its vineyards and orchards, Chris developed a curiosity for the outdoors.
 His passion for the natural world combined with a keen interest in design and appreciation for the human experience of space led Chris to the field of landscape architecture.
 While traveling abroad in Europe, he visited several world-renowned gardens in Italy, England, Scotland, and Ireland, which furthered his understanding of the field while refining his classic sensibilities.
 Chris regularly draws from these experiences when working on traditional and contemporary designs alike.

 Prior to joining DGLA in 2016, Chris maintained high-end residential gardens under the supervision of a certified horticulturist, growing his knowledge of the New England plant palette tremendously.
 Chris earned his Bachelor of Science in Landscape Architecture from the University of Massachusetts Amherst, graduating with honors.
 Chris has received an American Society of Landscape Architects Merit Award and the Paul Whitney Rhoades and Caroline Pre Rhoades Award for recognition of outstanding achievement in the course of study of landscape architecture.
+In addition to his academic achievements and recognition, Chris has successfully passed all four of the Landscape Architecture Registration Examinations (LARE), and is on his way to securing professional licensure.

 At DGLA, Chris contributes to the creation of construction documents and details, digital graphics, as well as hand drawing and rendering.
 Conjoining a strong technical proficiency with a passion for both aerial and still shot photography, Chris offers a fresh perspective to the studio.